-The Investment Manager implements a framework to integrate ESG considerations throughout the investment process.
+The Investment Manager implements a framework to incorporate ESG considerations throughout the investment process.
 The Firm expects this strategy to lead to more consistent and better investment outcomes through the identification of material risks and opportunities to drive value.
 The framework relies on four complimentary pillars:

-- 1. Integration of ESG scoring: The use of ESG scores in the investment decision process enables the Investment Manager to focus on assets with a superior ESG performance score overall and to lower the funds' exposure to sustainability risks. - 2.
+- 1. Incorporation of ESG scores and other data: The use of ESG scores in the investment decision process enables the Investment Manager to focus on assets with a superior ESG performance score overall and to lower the funds' exposure to sustainability risks. - 2.
 Exclusions: an exclusion policy enables the Investment Manager to systematically rule out from the investment process assets exposed to severe sustainability risks. - 3.
-Active Ownership: voting and engagement practices encouraging companies' ESG efforts and the appropriate management of sustainability risks. - 4.
-Consideration of principal adverse impacts both at the level of SYQUANT Capital and of the funds as defined by the SFDR regulatory technical standards (Delegated Regulation (EU) 2022/1288).
+Active Ownership: voting and engagement practices encouraging companies' ESG efforts and the appropriate management of sustainability risks.